CadenzaProject/cadenzaproject.github.io/docs/cadenza2/cc2_lyrics.md

 tested under challenge conditions, systems will probably be scored but not ranked by these.
 Entrants are free to use any metric they may find useful during training as well.

 ### Listening tests
 The systems included in the listener test will be selected using criteria such as the originality of the system or selection by a pilot listener test.
-Listeners will be asked to transcribe some short extracts as well as rating longer ones for quality and intelligibilty, probably as a MOS.
+Listeners will be asked to transcribe some short extracts as well as rating longer ones for quality and intelligibilty, probably on a scale.

 {/*